 Recommended type of glass: flute

 Appearance: pours a clear, deep golden body, almost orangey body with a huge white head, which quickly dissipates leaving a nice white ring.
 High, fizzy carbonation.

 Aroma/Nose: aroma is very pleasant and dominated by overripe and dry apples with some vanilla, woody and oaky notes.
-After a few further whiffs I can smell also leather, farmyard and earthy notes with some distinct beeswax notes.
+After a few further whiffs I can smell also leather, barnyard and earthy notes with some distinct beeswax.
 Very sophisticated and elegant.

 Taste: as usually the first impression is moderately sweet apple palate.
 After only a few seconds mild acids begin to dominate with some watery taste.
 Subsequently, pleasant soft tannins come into play leaving a nicely astringent note.
 Then, quite disturbing sulphuric notes come in (which I don’t like but with the second sip they are thankfully gone), finishing with a dry and distant bitter bite.